Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

-and $(IV)$ is equal to stochastic error term $(I)$ in the proof of $T=1$ with $Y$ being replaced by $Q_t$.
-Note that $|Q_t|\le (T-t+1)M$ and consequently $(IV)$ can be bounded using exactly the same argument for term $(I)$, which turns out to have order $O(\xi_{n,t}^{(1)})$ with probability at least $1-\exp(-x_t)$.
+and $(IV)$ is equal to stochastic error term $(I)$ in (\ref{decomposition}) for the proof of $T=1$ with $Y$ being replaced by $Q_t$.
+Note that $|Q_t|\le (T-t+1)M$ and consequently $(IV)$ can be bounded using exactly the same argument as for term $(I)$ of (\ref{decomposition}), which turns out to have order $O(\xi_{n,t}^{(1)})$ with probability at least $1-\exp(-x_t)$.
 For the second term of (\ref{II_decomposition}), we have